 “When your brain becomes overheated like that, it can’t function any more,” Essex County Coroner Frank Whitelaw said.

-In addition, two possible heat-related deaths are also being investigated in Kansas City, Missouri.
+Two possible heat-related deaths are being investigated in Kansas City, Missouri.
 The deaths involve a man in his 80s, who died Monday, and a woman in her 40s, who died last week, according to the Kansas City Health Department.

 CNN’s Michael Guy, Joe Sutton and Samantha Maldonado contributed to this report.